 The platform has user-friendly functionality and will certainly appeal to those looking to scale up leverage.
 Trading is also cost-effective.
 FXCentrum is an easy-to-use broker that concentrates its efforts on enhancing the trading experience of its clients.

-Depending on where you live, you might be able to take advantage of some of the promotional offers that the broker runs.
-Non-European referrals can take part in an exclusive 100% bonus on deposit scheme.
+Depending on where you live, you might be able to take advantage of some of the promotional offers that the broker runs, such as an exclusive 100% bonus on deposit scheme.
 Terms and conditions apply, but there are obvious advantages if you can secure a place on the scheme.

 While there is little sign of clients calling ‘foul’, it is important to note that the broker’s terms and conditions state that it can technically close an account after three months of inactivity.